Brendan P. Lucey: Early life and education

 Brendan Lucey was born and raised in Burlington, Vermont.

 Lucey went on to receive his bachelor's (B.A.) degree from the University of Vermont in 1999, and received his M.D. at the Johns Hopkins School of Medicine in 2003.

 Academic career

-After receiving his M.D., Lucey pursued his residency in Neurology at Washington University School of Medicine in St. Louis from 2003-2007, and went on to complete his fellowship in Clinical neurophysiology/Electroencephalography at Harvard Medical School in 2008.
+After receiving his M.D., Lucey pursued his residency in Neurology at Washington University School of Medicine in St. Louis from 2003 to 2007, and went on to complete his fellowship in Clinical neurophysiology/Electroencephalography at Harvard Medical School in 2008.

 Lucey also served as an active duty member of the United States Air Force from 2008 to 2012, and continued to pursue his Masters of Science in Clinical Investigation from Washington University in St. Louis in 2018.

 Currently, Lucey is a board certified physician in Neurology, Sleep Medicine, and Clinical Neurophysiology, and serves as a Professor of Neurology at Washington University School of Medicine in St. Louis and the chief of the WashU Medicine Section of Sleep Medicine.